Is session-based analytics dead? No. Here’s why.

 There are modern platforms that handle sessions and events seamlessly if you need an alternative to the user-centric GA4.
 They allow you to use all events in your advanced reports, such as funnels and user flows.
 But at the same time, they give you the option to take advantage of the session-level aggregation and dimensions you know from classic session-based analytics.

 On top of that, some platforms, like Piwik PRO, are built with privacy in mind.
-They have an integrated Consent Manager that makes it easy to comply with laws such as GDPR or TTDSG.
+They have an integrated Consent Manager that makes it easy to comply with laws such as GDPR or TTDSG/TDDDG.

 You may also like to have complete control over the data you collect.
 That, combined with flexible data hosting, allows you to employ analytics in more contexts without violating user privacy.
 This is something you must focus on in today’s world, where the efficiency of data collection must be balanced with security and data protection.